syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to ignore error in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Ignore%20Error).

 ## Calculation Engine

 Essential Calculate is now (from v9.1.x.x) integrated with Essential XlsIO, and thus makes it possible to calculate formulas entered at runtime without any additional references or packages.